 – Repeat 10 times and do 3 sets.

 Exercise #5: Wall Angels

-This exercise strengthens the shoulder stabilizer muscles, as well as opens up your chest.
+This exercise strengthens the low trapezius muscles and serratus anterior as well as opens up the shoulders and chest.

 How to do it:

 – Stand with your back to the wall and try to keep your upper back and buttocks in contact with the wall and walk your feet out about 12 inches from the wall.

 – Draw-in your belly toward the wall, as to avoid an excessive arch in the low back.